Burnham Park (Baguio): History

 Burnham Park's title belongs to the Department of Tourism while Baguio's City Environment and Parks Management Office (CEPMO) is responsible for the maintenance and operation of the park.
 The rules and regulations of the park is stated in Administrative Order 21 of 2015 which includes provisions against smoking and drinking alcoholic beverages as well as selling services (including massage, manicure, pedicure, and tattooing) within the park.

 The city government of Baguio has been in charge of the administration, maintenance, and management of the park since February 10, 1995 when Executive Order No. 244 issued by President Fidel Ramos transferred the responsibilities in operating the park to the Baguio local government from the Philippine Tourism Authority (PTA).
 Through Executive Order No. 695 by President Gloria Macapagal Arroyo the Baguio local government was given full control to Burnham Park on January 10, 2008 by transferring PTA's power of control and further development of the park to the city government.

 The area occupied by Burnham Park was reserved for park purposes on August 6, 1925 through Proclamation No. 64 of Governor General Leonard Wood.

 A portion of the park was separated from the Burnham Park Reserves for the purpose of hosting a public high school (Baguio City National High School) through Proclamation No. 401 issued by President Elpidio Quirino on June 27, 1953.

 The park was first ceded to the PTA from the Baguio city government through Presidential Decree No. 1762 issued by Ferdinand Marcos on January 6, 1981 and Proclamation No. 2144 on December 9, 1981 also by Marcos for "tourism development purposes".
 For five years the park was run by the National Parks Development Committee (NPDC) from March 10, 1989 to March 10, 1994 following a signing of a memorandum of agreement between NPDC and the PTA.
 After that period the administration of the park was reverted to the PTA before it was transferred to the Baguio city government in 1995.

 Bills have been filed in the Philippine House of Representatives to revert the park's control back to the national government and declare Burnham Park as a national park, but none has been passed as of 2018.

+In 2025, the Tourism Infrastructure and Enterprise Zone Authority (TIEZA) announced a P500-million redevelopment of the Burnham Park, which includes improvements to the children’s playground, the Rose Garden and the areas surrounding the lake.
+An initial funding of around Php 100 million was earmarked for the rehabillitation of Burnham Lake.
+The refurbished lake, along with its boating operations, was reopened on September 1, 2026.